Program Components Heading link

 Scholars who opt for a 4th year of training will continue in their professional development activities according to what best suits their interest and career trajectories.

-Will I get enough time to work on my research project as a UIC CAREER scholar?
+Will I get enough time to work on my research project as a UIC IRACDA scholar?

 How is the program time distributed between research & teaching?